-Located on our working farm in Co.
-Carlow, St. Francis Farm Detox Unit offers 24 hour medically supervised residential detoxification and individually tailored treatment plans for men and women over 18 years of age.
-The new purpose built detox unit can accommodate up to ten residents at any one time and we have a strong community atmosphere which fosters peer support to promote positive outcomes.
+St. Francis Farm Detox Unit offers 24 hour medically supervised residential detoxification and individually tailored treatment plans for men and women over 18 years of age.
+The new purpose-built detox unit can accommodate up to ten residents at any one time and we have a strong community atmosphere which fosters peer support to promote positive outcomes.

 Our Detox Programme offers: